Drought Tolerant Plants For Your Garden

 Everyone loves to have beautiful garden plants, but growing one in environments with little rain or frequent droughts can make it difficult.

-Often, even the most carefully tended garden plants can wither or die in a sudden drought.
+Even the most carefully tended garden plants can often wither or die in a sudden drought.

 For those looking for hardy garden plants that can survive such conditions, here are some beauties for your consideration.